MixRadio

-MixRadio was an online music streaming service owned by Line Corporation.
-The service was first introduced by Nokia in 2011 as Nokia Music for Windows Phone, serving as a successor to Nokia's previous Nokia Music Store/Comes with Music/Ovi Music Store initiatives, which was based on the LoudEye/OD2 platform.
-After its acquisition of Nokia's mobile phone business, the service was briefly maintained by Microsoft Mobile Oy before it was sold to Japanese internet company Line Corporation in 2015.
-Following the acquisition, MixRadio expanded to Android and iOS in May 2015.
+MixRadio was an online music streaming service that was operated by Line Corporation at the time of closure.
+The service was first introduced by Nokia in October 2011 as Nokia Music for Windows Phone, serving as a successor to their previous digital music initiatives that date back to the Nokia Music Store launched in 2007.
+It was rebranded to MixRadio in November 2013.
+Line Corporation took control of the service in 2015 and expanded the service to Android and iOS in May 2015.
+MixRadio was shut down in March 2016.